chauff/cse1500-web-transcripts/_lectures/http.md

 In order to close a telnet session, enter the telnet prompt (press `Ctrl` + `]`) and then use the `quit` command.

+//TODO: new http example needed
 We are conducting our telnet activity on [ard.de](http://www.ard.de), the official homepage of one of Germany's largest public broadcasters - we simply use it as it is one of the most popular sites we are aware off that still offers content over http (instead of only over https).

 **Use `HEAD` to get information about the page**